dathong/ProtoryNet/README.md

 ## Results

-For the hotel dataset, the result should be ~ 0.959-0.961% .
+For the hotel dataset, the accuracy should be ~ 0.959-0.961% .